TebasMartinez/DA-DAX/README.md

 ### Exploratory Data Analysis
 - Univariate EDA performed in a Jupyter Notebook.
-- Bivariate EDA through exploration of the created dashboard.
+- Bivariate EDA through exploration of the created dashboard and Jupyter Notebook.